PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Introduction

 \section{Introduction}

-With a rising number of large language models (LLMs) being developed ever more quickly recently, evaluations become increasingly important as they encode values and priorities that the LLM community should improve upon~\cite{jones1995evaluating, liang2022holistic}.
+With a rising number of large language models (LLMs) being developed ever more quickly recently, evaluations become increasingly important as they encode values and priorities that the LLM community should improve upon~\citep{jones1995evaluating, liang2022holistic}.
 At the same time, the evaluation becomes harder as well.
-For example, recent models finetuned with human feedback (RLHF) align with human preference more, but this capability usually cannot be reflected by decent performance on standard NLP benchmarks (e.g. MMLU~\cite{hendrycks2020measuring}, ARC~\cite{clark2018think}).
-Furthermore, human queries span a diverse range of settings and scenarios that it is nearly impossible to list them all.
+For example, recent models finetuned with reinforcement learning from human feedback (RLHF) demonstrate greater alignment with human preferences, but this capability usually cannot be reflected by decent performance on standard NLP benchmarks (e.g., MMLU~\citep{hendrycks2020measuring} and ARC~\citep{clark2018think}).
+Furthermore, human queries span a diverse range of settings and scenarios, making it nearly impossible to list them all~\cite{fan2019eli5, ouyang2022training}.

-To tackle this discrepancy, open-ended questions are being used more often to test LLMs performance~\cite{chiang2023}.
-Then by default, evaluation is done by collecting human preferences of pairwise comparisons and then calculating scores for each LLM to induce a general ranking.
-While the collection process is costly and time-consuming~\cite{zheng2023judging}, to automate and scale up the evaluation, most recent works utilize the strongest (a.k.a state-of-the-art) LLM as the judge~\cite{dubois2023alpacafarm, dettmers2023qlora}.
-However, various studies show that this method is problematic, as the pairwise comparison judgment provided usually contains various biases such as self-enhancement, bias towards long and verbose answers, and bias towards the first answer in a pair.
+To tackle this discrepancy, open-ended questions are being used more often to test LLMs' performance~\citep{chiang2023}.
+Then, by default, evaluation is done by collecting human preferences of pairwise comparisons and then calculating scores for each LLM to induce a general ranking.
+Yet the collection process is costly and time-consuming, to automate and scale up the evaluation, most recent works utilize the state-of-the-art LLM as the judge~\citep{dubois2023alpacafarm, lin2023llm}.
+However, various studies show that this method is problematic, as the pairwise comparison judgment provided usually contains various biases, such as favoring LLMs' own answers~\cite{liu2023gpteval,zheng2023judging}.